michaelockenden/algorand-flask/blog/blogpost.md

 Normally, when creating a User class, we would also use a database to store account details.
 However, this isn't as important when working with blockchain technology.

-From inputting a passphrase, we can find the user's public key (address) and private key.
-We called the private key the user ID so that it will work with some Flask-Login features.
+After inputting a passphrase, we can find the user's public key (address) and private key.
+We called the private key the user ID so that it will work with some Flask-Login features later.

 Notice the functions `get_balance` and `send`, we'll soon be calling these from `views.py` so we no longer need to pass in our address every time.